 We stayed at Villa Mawar, located around 15 minutes north of Canggu.
 It was in a small village, right on a river with a gorgeous infinity pool overlooking.

-The villa was perfect for large families, or even multiple families, as it had 6 private and seperate villas (you book the whole property when you book, it’s not shared).
+The villa was perfect for large families, or even multiple families, as it had 6 private and separate villas (you book the whole property when you book, it’s not shared).

 Included in our stay was also a driver for up to 8 hours per day (extra after that) as well as a staffed kitchen, with breakfast included and access to a chef for dinners (additional cost, but very affordable).